On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids: Fixed point of affine automorphisms

-In this appendix, we give a proof of the fact that there exists a unique fixed point of the $\mathrm{Aut}(\mathcal{S})$-action on $\mathcal{S}$ under the assumption that $\mathcal{S}$ is compact and finite-dimensional, and $\mathrm{Aut}(\mathcal{S})$ acts transitively on $\mathcal{S}_{\mathrm{ext}}$.
-First, we notice that the uniqueness of a fixed point is a consequence of Lemma \ref{lem:maximally_mixed_is_interior}.
+In this appendix, we give a proof of the fact (mentioned in Section \ref{subsec:characterization_preliminary}) that there exists a unique fixed point of the $\mathrm{Aut}(\mathcal{S})$-action on $\mathcal{S}$ under the assumption that the convex set $\mathcal{S}$ is compact and finite-dimensional, and $\mathrm{Aut}(\mathcal{S})$ acts transitively on $\mathcal{S}_{\mathrm{ext}}$.
+First, we note that the uniqueness of a fixed point is a consequence of Lemma \ref{lem:maximally_mixed_is_interior}.
 Indeed, if two distinct fixed points $s_1$ and $s_2$ exist, then the $\mathrm{Aut}(\mathcal{S})$-action fixes the line through $s_1$ and $s_2$, which contains a boundary point of $\mathcal{S}$.
 This contradicts Lemma \ref{lem:maximally_mixed_is_interior}.

 From now, we prove the existence of a fixed point.
-Take a left-invariant integral $\varphi \mapsto \int\!\varphi(g)d g$ on the compact group $G = \mathrm{Aut}(\mathcal{S})$, which is a linear functional on the set of real-valued continuous functions $\varphi:G \to \mathbb{R}$ satisfying the following conditions: \begin{enumerate} \item If $\varphi$ is non-negative, then $\int\!\varphi(g)d g \geq 0$. \item If $\varphi = 1$ constantly, then $\int\!1\,d g = \int\!\varphi(g)d g = 1$. \item If $h \in G$, then $\int\!\varphi(h g)d g = \int\!\varphi(g)d g$. \end{enumerate} Let $\varphi_i:V(\mathcal{S}) \to \mathbb{R}$ denote the $i$-th coordinate function on the Euclidean space $V(\mathcal{S})$.
+Take a left-invariant integral $\varphi \mapsto \int\!\varphi(g)d g$ on the compact group $G = \mathrm{Aut}(\mathcal{S})$, which is a linear functional on the set of real-valued continuous functions $\varphi:G \to \mathbb{R}$ satisfying the following conditions: \begin{enumerate} \item If $\varphi$ is non-negative, then $\int\!\varphi(g)d g \geq 0$. \item If $\varphi = 1$ constantly, then $\int\!1\,d g = \int\!\varphi(g)d g = 1$. \item If $h \in G$, then $\int\!\varphi(h g)d g = \int\!\varphi(g)d g$. \end{enumerate} Let $\varphi_i:V(\mathcal{S}) \to \mathbb{R}$ denote the $i$-th coordinate function on the Euclidean space $V(\mathcal{S}) = \mathrm{Aff}(\mathcal{S})$.
 Fix a point $s_0 \in \mathcal{S}$.
 Then the map $\widetilde{\varphi}_i:G \to \mathbb{R}$ defined by $\widetilde{\varphi}_i(g) = \varphi_i(g(s_0))$ ($g \in G$) is continuous by continuity of the $G$-action on $\mathcal{S}$.
 Put $v_i = \int\!\widetilde{\varphi}_i(g)d g \in \mathbb{R}$, and let $v \in V(\mathcal{S})$ be the unique element such that $\varphi_i(v) = v_i$ for every $i$.
 We prove that $v \in \mathcal{S}$ and it is a fixed point of $G$-action.

 As $V(\mathcal{S}) = \mathrm{Aff}(\mathcal{S})$, each $f \in \mathrm{Aut}(\mathcal{S})$ extends to a bijective affine transformation on $V(\mathcal{S})$, which is also denoted by $f$ for simplicity.
 First we show that $f(v) = v$ for every $f \in \mathrm{Aut}(\mathcal{S})$.
 Note that each $f$ is represented by a matrix $M = (M_{i,j})_{i,j}$ and a vector $b = (b_i)_i$ in such a way that for each $x \in V(\mathcal{S})$, we have $\varphi_i(f(x)) = \sum_{j} M_{i,j} \varphi_j(x) + b_i$ for every $i$.
 Now we have